 Apply skin products containing Aloe vera, apricot oil and calendula extract to relieve itchiness and irritation along with rosehip and evening primrose oil to stimulate cell regeneration.

 Acne can be caused by the mishandling of sugars and starches which causes insulin spikes, leading to over-secretion of male hormones and therefore more sebum production by the skin.
-Give your pancreas a break from refined sugars and restock your gut with prebiotics such as Molkosan and probiotics.
+Give your pancreas a break from refined sugars and restock your gut with prebiotics and probiotics.
 Keep clear of dairy produce too, as it often promotes breakouts.
-In addition take chromium and a cinnamon product such as Diabeccin to balance blood sugar levels.
+In addition take chromium and cinnamon to balance blood sugar levels.

-The bane of most teenagers, acne is often triggered by hormonal imbalances.
+The bane of most teenagers, acne, is often triggered by hormonal imbalances combined with a high carbohydrate diet.
 Opt for natural products containing pure essential oils.

 Eliminate spicy foods, caffeine, alcohol and hot drinks from your diet and take the herb Ginkgo biloba to help strengthen blood vessels.
 Make sure you stimulate your blood-stream and lymphatic system with gentle regular exercise, while protecting your skin from harsh weather and extreme temperature.